MissingCore/Music/docs/widgets.md

 Offers quick access to media controls (Play/Pause, Prev, Next).
 Clicking anywhere but the media controls will open the app.

+## Customizations

+We support customizing the colors used by our widgets. **These are applied per-widget-instance.** This is currently supported on the following widgets:

+- `[2×2] Now Playing`
+- `[4×2] Now Playing`

+> [!NOTE]
+> Not all of the options that can be configured will be applied as they aren't used.

 ## Known Issues

 - The widget when placed might be initially invisible (launching the app at least once should fix it).